nebularnoise/serge/pd-external/README.txt

 Dependency
 ----------

-libtorch can be found at https://pytorch.org
+libtorch can be found at : https://pytorch.org
 Choose C++, select your system, then download the zip file and unzip it.
 (See caveats if you're on macOS)

+fftw can be downloaded with : wget http://www.fftw.org/fftw-3.3.8.tar.gz You should compile fftw with single precision support : unzip the tarball, cd to the fftw directory, then

+./configure --enable-float
+make
+make install

+libsndfile can be found here : http://www.mega-nerd.com/libsndfile/files/libsndfile-1.0.28.tar.gz

 Building
 --------